mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 -   Rather than focusing on the problem, focus on finding possible solutions or at least paths that lead towards possible solutions
     -   Problems that seem unfixable at first sight are likely to be fixable once you really think about it
 -   Looking at the big picture helps to find solutions or workarounds that may not be obvious if you focus too closely on the problem
+-   Note: All of this doesn't mean that there is no value in identifying problems!
+    -   Typically, you need to identify a problem before you can solve it
+    -   It can be very valuable to identify important problems that are limiting your success
+    -   However, once you've found a problem, start moving your focus to actually solving it rather than just getting stressed by its existence